kscieslinski/CTF/pwn/35C32019/collection/README.md

 ## Understanding PyObject memory layout
 It is very important to understand the memory layout of objects in cpython.
 Take a look at the above example in which we have declared a simple list object.
 Every object in cpython has two fields: `ref_cnt` and `type`.
 The first one is used by garbage collector.
 When reference count drops to 0, the python will call `__del__` method on the object.
 Of course the destructors should differ for lists and for example for dicts and so the garbage collector must differentiate them somehow.
 And this is where `type` field comes into play.
 It is a pointer to type object.
 In above example the `example_list` lies at address 0x7ffff6024908.
 The `ref_cnt` is at 0x7ffff6024910 and `type` field at 0x00000000009c70e0.
 When checking 0x00000000009c70e0 we can see that it is in fact pointer to PyList_Type.

+Next, for containers such as lists we have a `length` field.
+In this example our `example_list` has 5 elements and so the `length` field is set to 5.
+You can see the address of length field is at 0x7ffff6024918.
+Finally a list object has PyObject **items field.

+## Back to RE
+With this knowledge the reverse engineering part should be quite easy.
+The `__new__` method just checks that when creating a new Collection a user provided a dictionary with no more then 32 keys.

+The `__init__` function is much longer.